Glendale Pedestrian Accident Lawyers

 Paz v.
 Airfax Logistics (settled on 5/26/2020) – settlement in a case involving a client who was involved in a trucking accident and sustained a traumatic brain injury and other trauma.– TINA ESHGHIEH

-- Personalized Guidance – Every pedestrian accident case is unique.
-An attorney can provide you with personalized guidance tailored to the specific circumstances of your accident, ensuring you make informed decisions throughout the legal process.
+- Personalized Guidance — Every pedestrian accident case is unique.
+An attorney can provide you with personalized guidance tailored to the specific circumstances of your accident, helping you make informed decisions throughout the legal process.

-Why Choose Arash Law’s Pedestrian Accident Lawyers in Glendale?
+Why Choose Arash Law’s Pedestrian Accident Lawyers In Glendale?

 Besides Glendale, Arash Law also provides legal services in nearby cities and neighborhoods, including Sunland, La Crescenta-Montrose, La Cañada Flintridge, Altadena, Pasadena, Alhambra, Monterey Park, Beverly Hills, Hollywood, Burbank, North Hollywood, and Sun Valley.